 Try to clear a toilet pipe using a plumber's rod or drainage rod, or use the Silverline Store Auger toilet unblocker sold at Amazon.
 The blockage is likely to be in the toilet pipes if nothing is visually blocking in the toilet bowl.

 A wire coat hanger or long piece of stiff wire can also be bent into a wide curved and pushed into the toilet to unblock it if you don't have a drainage rod.
 Move it about gently, ensuring it doesn't get lodged or scratch the ceramic.
 This might be enough to clear the blockage.
 Flush gently to check.

-Don't do this if you have a toilet with a macerator – it might be that the toilet's not blocked, just won't flush because there's something caught around the mechanism.
+Don't do this if you have a toilet with a macerator – it might be that the toilet is not blocked, but that it just won't flush because there's something caught around the mechanism.

 How to unclog a toilet with a plunger

 Working out how to unclog a toilet with a plunger is simple.
-If you do own a plunger, first of all, ensure that the plunger you use is a toilet plunger and big enough to cover the hole and create a vacuum.
+If you do own one, first of all, ensure that the plunger you use is a toilet plunger and big enough to cover the hole and create a vacuum.

 Plug the plunger over the opening in the toilet bowl and pump it backwards and forwards.
 If your plunger is small, or not designed for a toilet, and doesn't fit the hole exactly, you can still use it, but flush the loo as you pump the plunger as this will create the necessary force to push the blockage through.

 How to unblock a toilet with caustic soda

-To unblock a toilet with caustic soda, ensure your eyes and hands are protected as this is extremely damaging if it comes into contact with either.
+To unblock a toilet with caustic soda, ensure your eyes and hands are protected as it can extremely damaging if it comes into contact with either.
 Then pour the caustic soda into the toilet bowl, leave for two minutes (but always check the manufacturer's instructions for full details).
 Follow with a bucket of hot water from the kettle or hot tap.
 Flush the toilet, then give it a clean.

 How to unblock a toilet with water pressure